vishapoberon/compiler/doc/Roadmap.md

 This fixes the current 16 bit hole in the range of INTEGER types on 64 bit systems.

+#### Oakwood Guidelines on type sizes

+The Oakwood guidelines are interesting.

+  - 5.2 requires that e.g. LONGINT is 32 bits *or more*,

+but
+  - Appendix A 1.2.5.4 requires that MODULE Files *always* reads and writes LONGINT as 4 bytes.

+The restriction for the Files module makes sense as it is intended to produce and consume files in a compatible way between platforms.
+Thus if a system uses 64 bit LONGINT, it is an error (detected or not) to write to MODULE Files any LONGINT values outside the 32 bit range.

+To put it shockingly, it is an error to write the vast majority of possible LONGINT values - specifically over 99.998% of LONGINT values are invalid for MODULE Files.

+I see this as another argument in favour of locking LONGINT down as 32 bits.

 #### A feature I'd really like to see